axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng-ctl.1.md

   - `verbose`

     Print verbose messages.
-If {{% productparam "ose" %}} was started with the `--stderr` or `-e` option, the messages will be sent to `stderr`.
-If not specified, {{% productparam "ose" %}} will log such messages to its internal source.
+If {{% param "product.ose" %}} was started with the `--stderr` or `-e` option, the messages will be sent to `stderr`.
+If not specified, {{% param "product.ose" %}} will log such messages to its internal source.

   - `trace`

     Print trace messages of how messages are processed.
-If {{% productparam "ose" %}} was started with the `--stderr` or `-e` option, the messages will be sent to `stderr`.
-If not specified, {{% productparam "ose" %}} will log such messages to its internal source.
+If {{% param "product.ose" %}} was started with the `--stderr` or `-e` option, the messages will be sent to `stderr`.
+If not specified, {{% param "product.ose" %}} will log such messages to its internal source.

   - `debug`

     Print debug messages.
-If {{% productparam "ose" %}} was started with the `--stderr` or `-e` option, the messages will be sent to `stderr`.
-If not specified, {{% productparam "ose" %}} will log such messages to its internal source.
+If {{% param "product.ose" %}} was started with the `--stderr` or `-e` option, the messages will be sent to `stderr`.
+If not specified, {{% param "product.ose" %}} will log such messages to its internal source.

 ## Example: